San Diego Padres player gets 80-game suspension - NewsBreak

 The Padres shortstop has been recovering from a broken wrist that he injured during the offseason and hasn’t played in a game this season.

-The suspension will cause Tatis Jr. to miss the start of next season as well.Red Sox pitcher Chris Sale admits to acting ‘like an idiot’ during caught-on-camera outburst
+The suspension will cause Tatis Jr. to miss the start of next season as well.Former Tincaps shortstop Fernando Tatis Jr. suspended 80 games for positive drug test

 “We were surprised and extremely disappointed to learn today that Fernando Tatis Jr. tested positive for a performance-enhancing substance in violation of Major League Baseball’s Joint Prevention and Treatment Program and subsequently received an 80-game suspension without pay.
 We fully support the Program and are hopeful that Fernando will learn from this experience,” the Padres wrote in a statement.